oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Observability of Issuers {#privacy-issuer}

-The main privacy consideration for a Status List, especially in the context of the Issuer-Holder-Verifier model {{SD-JWT.VC}}, is to prevent the Issuer from tracking the usage of the Referenced Token when the status is being checked.
+The main privacy consideration for a Status List, especially in the context of the Issuer-Holder-Verifier model {{RFC9901}}, is to prevent the Issuer from tracking the usage of the Referenced Token when the status is being checked.
 If an Issuer offers status information by referencing a specific token, this would enable the Issuer to create a profile for the issued token by correlating the date and identity of Relying Parties, that are requesting the status.

 The Status List approaches these privacy implications by integrating the status information of many Referenced Tokens into the same list.
 Therefore, the Issuer does not learn for which Referenced Token the Relying Party is requesting the Status List.
 The privacy of the Holder is protected by the anonymity within the set of Referenced Tokens in the Status List, also called herd privacy.
 This limits the possibilities of tracking by the Issuer.